 Attorney for Violations of Pre-trial Release Conditions in Tampa, FL

-Your attorney can also try and prevent the court from piling on unnecessary restrictions (known as conditions of pre-trial release) that might impact your ability to travel to see your family or work while the case is pending.
+Your attorney can also try and prevent the court from piling on unnecessary restrictions (known as pre-trial release conditions) that might impact your ability to travel to see your family or work while the case is pending.

 Call (813) 250-0500 today to discuss your case.